NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Emotional Push.md

 * * *

 You prepare to take advantage of your enemy's sudden change in emotions.
-The target is [[Conditions/Off-Guard|Off-Guard]] against your next attack before the end of your next turn.
+The target is [[Off-Guard|Off-Guard]] against your next attack before the end of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*